bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.77 =
+We updated all functionality for wordpress 3.9.
+We fixed the bug of db table creation.
+The Ukrainian language file is updated.
+Screenshots are updated.

 = V3.76 =
 We updated all functionality for wordpress 3.8.2.